 - There is a surety amount, with the minimum being $500,000, that is a condition for obtaining self-insurance privileges.

 - Estimate the self-insured medical and indemnity cost you expect to incur and pay each year during the next three years.
-Review the total amounts payable each year and the total amounts reserved at the end of each year for benefits payable in the future.
+Review the total amount payable each year and the total amount reserved at the end of each year for benefits payable in the future.
 The Self-insurance Worksheet may be helpful to estimate any costs under an insured program versus a self-insured program to aid in determining if self-insurance is feasible for your organization.